 - Wait for the opponent to get even with you, then do a stop-and-go move.

-- Wait for the opponent to get ahead of you, then do a dribbling turn and pass back to a teammate (forward or center back).
+- Wait for the opponent to get ahead of you, then do a dribbling turn and pass back to our center mid or one of our backs.

 Playing in the back: